IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 >
 >(b)**Indirect discrimination** refers to laws, policies or practices which appear neutral at face value, but have a disproportionate impact on the exercise of Covenant rights as distinguished by prohibited grounds of discrimination.
 For instance, requiring a birth registration certificate for school enrolment may discriminate against ethnic minorities or non-nationals who do not possess, or have been denied, such certificates. [^18]
 ---

+### Direct
+Direct, or formal or *de jure*, discrimination against men is discrimination that occurs when a man is treated less favourably than a woman in a similar situation.
+It can also occur when, a man is treated less favourably when there is no equivalent situation.
+For example, denying men reproductive rights because they can't get pregnant.

+Direct discrimination is often explicit in law and policy.
+See [[discriminatory_laws.md|Legal Discrimination]] for examples.

 >Direct discrimination occurs when a difference in treatment relies directly and explicitly on distinctions based exclusively on sex and characteristics of men or of women, which cannot be justified objectively. [^19]

-> Indirect discrimination occurs when a law, policy or programme does not appear to be discriminatory, but has a discriminatory effect when implemented.
-This can occur, for example, when women are disadvantaged compared to men with respect to the enjoyment of a particular opportunity or benefit due to pre-existing inequalities.
-Applying a gender-neutral law may leave the existing inequality in place, or exacerbate it.[^20]

-### Direct
-Formal discrimination is discrimination in laws and policy.
 ### Indirect

 Substantive discrimination occurs when prejudice or bias prevents the realisation of men’s rights, even when there is no formal discrimination.
 For example, gender-neutral partner violence laws may still disadvantage men because partner violence is broadly understood to be overwhelmingly female victims and male perpetrators.
 This can create a bias in police and social services which causes male victims to face additional barriers when seeking help and support.
 This impairs men's right to equal access to support services.